yet-another-static-site-generator/yass/docs/details.md

 project.
 It will convert any not excluded file with extension `.md` to HTML file, apply layout to it and move with all others, not excluded files to the output directory (by default it is *_output* directory in `[ProjectName]` directory).
+Additonally, if you have enabled generating sitemaps, it will create one with all pages and file `robots.txt` to inform crawlers about the sitemap.
 This command preserve structure of directories and files in your project.
 Thus if you create the directory structure like this:

     [ProjectName]